zonArt/openlp/documentation/manual/source/configure.rst

 OpenLP has the ability to display the same verse in two different Bible versions for comparison.
 With this option selected, there will be a Second choice in the Bible Media Manager to use this option.
+Verses will display with one verse per slide with the second Bible verse below.

 **Bible theme:**